 Heart surgery preparation and follow-up

-Our doctors often use catheterization to prepare children for open-heart surgery.
+Our doctors often use cardiac catheterization to prepare children for open-heart surgery.
 We may first place a catheter to measure pressures and study blood flow patterns to make sure that your child is a good candidate for surgery.
 Children who have had a heart transplant may also need follow-up catheterization care to ensure that the new heart and arteries are functioning properly.

 Heart valve replacement